aimms/documentation/dataexchange/api.rst

 Creating SAS URL query strings
 ------------------------------

+SAS tokens can be used to authorize Azure Blob Storage access.
+The Data Exchange library supports the following functions for generating SAS tokens.

 .. js:function:: dex::client::az::AccountSASQueryString

 	Generate an Account SAS query string, to pre-authenticate, for instance, a request to Azure Blob Storage.
 For details about the allowed values for the various arguments, please refer to `Create an account SAS <https://learn.microsoft.com/en-us/rest/api/storageservices/create-account-sas>`_.